Joseph Haydn: Early life

 Haydn lived in the Kapellhaus next to the cathedral, along with Reutter, Reutter's family, and the other four choirboys, which after 1745 included his younger brother Michael.
 The choirboys were instructed in Latin and other school subjects as well as voice, violin, and keyboard.
-Reutter was of little help to Haydn in the areas of music theory and composition, giving him only two lessons in his entire time as chorister.
+Reutter was of little help to Haydn in the areas of music theory and composition, giving him only two lessons in his entire time as a chorister.
 However, since St. Stephen's was one of the leading musical centres in Europe, Haydn learned a great deal simply by serving as a professional musician there.

 Like Frankh before him, Reutter did not always bother to make sure Haydn was properly fed.
 As he later told his biographer Albert Christoph Dies, Haydn was motivated to sing well, in hopes of gaining more invitations to perform before aristocratic audiences, where the singers were usually served refreshments.

 Struggles as a freelancer

 By 1749, Haydn had matured physically to the point that he was no longer able to sing high choral parts.
 Empress Maria Theresa herself complained to Reutter about his singing, calling it "crowing".
 One day, Haydn carried out a prank, snipping off the pigtail of a fellow chorister.
 This was enough for Reutter: Haydn was first caned, then summarily dismissed and sent into the streets.
 He had the good fortune to be taken in by a friend, Johann Michael Spangler, who shared his family's crowded garret room with Haydn for a few months.
 Haydn immediately began his pursuit of a career as a freelance musician.

-Haydn struggled at first, working at many different jobs: as a music teacher, as a street serenader, and eventually, in 1752, as valet–accompanist for the Italian composer Nicola Porpora, from whom he later said he learned "the true fundamentals of composition".
+Haydn struggled at first, working at many different jobs: as a music teacher, as a street serenader, and eventually, in 1752, as valet-accompanist for the Italian composer Nicola Porpora, from whom he later said he learned "the true fundamentals of composition".
 He was also briefly in Count Friedrich Wilhelm von Haugwitz's employ, playing the organ in the Bohemian Chancellery chapel at the Judenplatz.

 While a chorister, Haydn had not received any systematic training in music theory and composition.
 As a remedy, he worked his way through the counterpoint exercises in the text Gradus ad Parnassum by Johann Joseph Fux and carefully studied the work of Carl Philipp Emanuel Bach, whom he later acknowledged as an important influence.
-He said of CPE Bach's first six keyboard sonatas, "I did not leave my clavier till I played them through, and whoever knows me thoroughly must discover that I owe a great deal to Emanuel Bach, that I understood him and have studied him with diligence."
+He said of C. P. E. Bach's first six keyboard sonatas, "I did not leave my clavier till I played them through, and whoever knows me thoroughly must discover that I owe a great deal to Emanuel Bach, that I understood him and have studied him with diligence."
 According to Griesinger and Dies, in the 1750s Haydn studied an encyclopedic treatise by Johann Mattheson, a German composer.